MESH-Model/MESH_Project_Baker_Creek/ReadMe.md

 - This folder contains a copy of the Ostrich program (uncompiled).

 ### Scenario_*
-*1 folder for each configuration, with input and output sub-folders*
+*1 folder for each configuration, each with input and output sub-folders*

 - Input
   - *Includes the MESH inputs files, driving data, and scripts for the model configuration*